tb3088/bootstrap-config/README.md

 # Introduction
 The scripts allow an EC2 instance to bootstrap itself into a fully operational node of multiple flavors using just TAGs or SSM Parameter Store values.
-The key hierarchy must drive the `tools/create_dynamic-env` scriptlet.
+The key hierarchy and `tools/create_dynamic-env` scriptlet must be in sync.
 Standardizing on an attribute pattern (eg. Ansible or Puppet facter) is recommended.

 This example pulls 1 of 4 different Docker container images and wires up the applicable SystemD service.
-The node was created in response to Cloudwatch metric-based alarms that incremented an AWS Autoscaling-Group with associated launch template.
+The node would have been created in response to Cloudwatch metric-based alarms that incremented an AWS autoscaling group with associated launch template.
 Invoke `tools/bootstrap.sh` from UserData.

 Multiple environments are just Git branches.